top of page

 Why Flevoland & Almere?

-This is how we work
+How we work

-• Mapping : Identifying urban food initiatives and opportunities.
+• Mapping: Identifying urban food initiatives and opportunities.

 Examples from the Living Lab